longhorn/longhorn/enhancements/20220420-longhorn-snapshot-crd.md

 1. **Create**
     1. When a snapshot CR is created, Longhorn mutation webhook will:
         1. Add a volume label `longhornvolume: <VOLUME-NAME>` to the snapshot CR.
-This allow us to efficiently find snapshots corresponding to a volume without having listing potientially thoundsands of snapshots.
+This allow us to efficiently find snapshots corresponding to a volume without having listing potentially thoundsands of snapshots.
         1. Add `longhornFinalizerKey` to snapshot CR to prevent it from being removed before Longhorn has change to clean up the corresponding snapshot
         1. Populate the value for `snapshot.OwnerReferences` to uniquely identify the volume of this snapshot.
 This field contains the volume UID to uniquely identify the volume in case  the old volume was deleted and a new volume was created with the same name.
     2. For user created snapshot CR, the field `Spec.CreateSnapshot` should be set to `true` indicating that Longhorn should provision a new snapshot for this CR.